BobBurns/ariolimon/README.md

   "Pass"	: "password",
   "Db"		: "aws_metric_store"
 }```

+Note if you are running go 1.8 comment out line 41 in main.go

 ```go build new_user.go``` in new_user directory and run ```./new_user -u user <-p password>```